BioBoost/course_programming_from_base_to_ace/docs/introduction/04_storing_data/README.md

 }
 ```

-Visual Studio will display squiggly lines below `ageOfPerson` and forcing to run this application will result in an error:
+Visual Studio will display squiggly lines below `ageOfPerson`.
+Forcing to run this application will result in an error:

 ![Uninitialized Variable](./img/uninitialized_variable.png)